monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 Wren is a very attractive language with great syntax and excellent C/C++ interop.
 It is written in C and is very portable.
 Wren can be used both standalone or embedded.

-Unfortenuately I could not find any evidence of it being able to do system calls.
+Unfortunately I could not find any evidence of it being able to do system calls.
 The _system_ module<sup>[1]</sup> in its core library seems limited to mainly screen printing.

 The documentation is also very incomplete.
 For example the chapter on how to use it embedded in C: